menandmice/micetro_docs/guides/user-manual/webapp_filtering.rst

 .. meta::
-   :description: Filtering sidebar in the Men&Mice Web Application
+   :description: The filtering sidebar in Micetro acts as a selector in each context, and allows users to quickly find the zones or networks.
-   :keywords: filtering, sidebar
+   :keywords: network zones, networks

 .. _webapp-filtering: